Utkarsh10001/Hacker-blocks/README.md

 # Hacker-blocks
-This is is repo of codes of the competitive programming questions of codeing blocks.
+This is is repo of codes of the competitive programming questions of coding blocks.